 So, Company Z reaches out to a third-party vendor, Company Y, to provide a SharePoint developer.
 Company Y obliges and offers a SharePoint developer to work remotely with Company Z until the latter’s SharePoint developer returns from her maternity leave. Â

-Thus, Company Z uses the resource provided by Company Y to fill a vacant position temporarily.
+Thus, Company Z uses the resources provided by Company Y to fill a vacant position temporarily.
 This is how IT staff augmentation operates.
 There are many ways to implement a staff augmentation strategy successfully.
-From startups to well-established multinationals, all companies benefit from staff augmentation. Â
+From staff augmentation for startups to well-established multinationals, all companies benefit from staff augmentation. Â

 Let’s briefly look at the advantages of staff augmentation. Â